brandon-rhodes/blog/texts/brandon/2018/twiddler.rst

   f = open('/dev/ttyS0', 'r+b', buffering=0)
   ...

-  # Print out the settings to double-check.
+  # Print the settings to the screen to double-check.
   os.system('stty -a < /dev/ttyS0')

   # Try reading from the port.